PG Tips

-PG Tips is a brand of tea in the United Kingdom manufactured by Ekaterra.
+PG Tips is a brand of tea in the United Kingdom manufactured by Lipton Teas and Infusions.

 Brand name

-In the 1930s, Brooke Bond launched PG Tips in the tea market in the United Kingdom under the name Pre-Gestee - a variant of the original name "Digestive Tea."
+In the 1930s, Brooke Bond launched PG Tips in the tea market in the United Kingdom under the name Pre-Gestee, a variant of the original name "Digestive Tea".
 The name implied that it could be drunk as a digestive aid prior to eating food.
-Grocers and salesmen abbreviated it to "PG."
+Grocers and salesmen abbreviated it to "PG".

-After the Second World War, labelling regulations ruled out describing tea as aiding digestion—a property that had been attributed to tea—and by 1950/1 the PG name was adopted.
-The company added "Tips" referring to the fact that only the tips (the top two leaves and bud) of the tea plants are used in the blend.
+Following the Second World War, labelling regulations ruled out describing tea as aiding digestion—a property that had been attributed to tea—and by 1950–1951 the PG name was adopted.
+The company added Tips referring to the fact that only the tips (the top two leaves and bud) of the tea plants are used in the blend.